dapetcu21/defold-fmod/README.md

 ## Setting speaker mode

 This step is [only required if you use Studio banks][set_software_format].
-To set the speaker mode, create an `fmod` section in you `game.project`:
+To set the speaker mode, create an `fmod` section in your `game.project`:

 ```
 [fmod]